thoughtspot/thoughtspot.github.io/pages/admin/setup/sync_users_and_groups_from_ldap.md

 ---
-title: [elephant]
+title: [Sync users and groups from LDAP]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Sync users and groups from LDAP

 Use this procedure to synchronize your ThoughtSpot system with an LDAP server.

 Before synchronizing users and groups, you will need this information: